 Who is Entitled to Bring a Claim

-U.S. veterans, service members, and civilian contractors who were injured or killed between 2003 and 2011 by Iranian-sponsored terrorism are entitled to seek compensation.
+U.S. veterans, service members, and civilian contractors who were injured or killed in Iraq between 2003 and 2011 by Iranian-sponsored terrorism are entitled to seek compensation.

 Potential claimants also include families, survivors, and dependents of veterans and contractors.